gingerchew/ginger.wtf-2024/src/posts/what-is-starfield-saying.md

 ## The preface

 Fallout is a parody of capitalism with a veneer of 60s-70s aesthetic.
 The world was torn apart because of an evil corporations greed, toying with the contries of the world to start the nuclear holocaust.
 Millions of people died in the calamity to follow.
 You are tasked with living in a world whose remnants were wiped off the face of the earth.
 You must suffer the consequences, not because of who you are but because you are.
-Meanwhile the ultra rich elite live safely, just out of reach.
+Meanwhile the ultra rich elite live safely out of reach.

 As the Dragonborn, greatness is thrust upon you, and you are immediately told to choose, are you a fascist or a xenophobe?
 The Empire has finally come kicking down the doors of the Nords, a campaign to unite the continent.
 The Empire outlaws their religion wading into the realm of cultural genocide.
 Forced assimilation into a world that will not try to understand your point of view.
 They are placing their foot firmly on the Throat of the World.
 The Nords are, well, zionist xenophobe assh*les.
 Skyrim belongs to the Nords, a justification for their treatment of the Dunmer, and anyone who isn't a Nord.
 It is bloody campaign.
 Families are torn apart as they fall for the Blue Cloak's nationalist propaganda of hate.
 It is time to pick sides in a war with no winners.